teachingaway/teachingaway.github.io/pages/patent-basics.md

 - - -

 ## The [MPEP](../mpep/index.html) in Jekyll.
 The Manual of Patent Examination Procedure is the guide US patent examiners use to review patent applications.
-Its a huge book, and since I prefer reading it online, we copied the 2014 version into a Jekyll-based website.
+It's a huge book, and the USPTO's web interface is pretty bad, so we made this [MPEP website](../mpep/index.html).

 Some important sections are [Obviousness](../mpep/s2141.html), [written description](../mpep/s2163.html), and [patentable subject matter](../mpep/s2106.html).